DNNCommunity/DNN.Faq/.github/CONTRIBUTING.md

 * Make sure your commit messages are in the proper format

 ## Building the module
 It has never been that easy to build and package a module.
-In Visual Studio, you will see 2 project, make sure the _build project is set as the startup project (should already be), then in the debug dropwdown you will see:
+In Visual Studio, you will see 2 projects.
+Make sure the _build project is set as the startup project (should already be).
+Then in the debug dropdown you will see:
 * Package: this packages the whole module zip ready to be installed, you will find the zip file in the `Artificats` directory.
 * Deploy: For historical reasons, this module source code lives in the `DesktopModules\DNN.FAQ` folder but the running copy of the test site runs off the `DesktopModules/FAQ` folder.
 This mode will build the source code and copy the appropriate files to their correct location to test right away on your development site.